usmanmani1122/agoric-3-proposals-temp-fork/README.md

 ### Files

-- `config.json` specifies what kind of proposal it is.
+- `package.json` specifies what kind of proposal it is in a `agoricProposal` field.
 If it's a "Software Upgrade Proposal" it also includes additional parameters.
 - `use.sh` is the script that will be run in the USE stage of the build
 - `test.sh` is the script that will be _included_ in the TEST stage of the build, and run in CI